sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 CoSWID tags are intended to contain public information about software components and, as such, the contents of a CoSWID tag (as opposed to the set of tags that apply to the endpoint, see below) does not need to be protected against unintended disclosure on an endpoint.
-Converse, generators of CoSWID tags need to ensure that only public information is disclosed.
+Conversely, generators of CoSWID tags need to ensure that only public information is disclosed.
 Entitlement Keys are an example for information where particular care is required; tag authors are advised not to record unprotected,